AndrewSamaha/StarGazer/README.md

 Mean-squared error on the training and validation sets were 0.0078 and 0.0073, respecitvely.
 Performance on the holdout set (also MSE) was 0.0080.

 ### Next Steps
+The next steps are to explore the activations in the hidden layer and observe the groupings created.

 ## References
 Ayinde, B. O., & Zurada, J. M. (2017).
 Deep learning of constrained autoencoders for enhanced understanding of data. *IEEE transactions on neural networks and learning systems, 29(9)*, 3969-3979.
 Retrieved from https://par.nsf.gov/servlets/purl/10079214